-- Students arriving late must sign in at the front office - Students at the elementary and middle school level must be escorted in and signed in by a parent/guardian. - Students at middle and high school level may sign themselves in. - Students leaving early must sign out at the front office - All students under the age of 18 must be checked out in person by parent/guardian - Any student over 18 may sign themselves out at the front office with permission of administration. - All students leaving campus will be issued a pass/permit by the attendance office to leave campus.
+- Students arriving late must sign in at the front office - o Students at the elementary and middle school level must be escorted in and signed in by a parent/guardian. - o Students at high school level may sign themselves in. - Students leaving early must be signed out at the front office - o All students must be signed out in person by parent/guardian in front office. - Any student leaving campus is required to be signed out at the front office with permission of administration/parent. - All students leaving campus will be issued a pass/permit by the attendance office to leave campus.